-Menstrual Psychosis is closely allied to Puerperal Psychosis.
+Menstrual Psychosis is closely allied to postpartum psychosis.
 Some mothers suffer from both disorders at different times in their lives, and some develop monthly relapses following a postpartum illness.
 It is much less common than PP, affecting only about 1 in 10,000 women.
 Menstrual Psychosis is not the same as premenstrual syndrome, because its symptoms are delusions, mania, confusion, stupor or hallucinations, not depression or irritability.
-It is poorly recognized by psychiatrists, and many women do not get a correct diagnosis and the best treatment.
+It is poorly recognised by psychiatrists, and many women do not get a correct diagnosis and the best treatment.

 Professor Brockington (Founder and Patron of APP) has written a monograph (‘Menstrual Psychosis and the Catamenial Process’) summarising 80 well-established cases, and comparing it to the much commoner menstrual mood disorder (premenstrual tension) and other medical conditions affected by menstruation (for example diabetes, epilepsy and migraine).
 He would like to hear from anyone who has suffered from menstrual psychosis in order to set up a panel similar to APP.
 If you think you have experienced menstrual psychosis, please get in touch.